bude-holiday/bude-holiday.github.io/pages/home.md

 **Welcome Letter**

 **Things to do…Places to go**

-(Please check websites prior to travelling to check on current Covid restrictions)

 The best website to see things to do and places to go in the area is:[ Tourist information centre](https://www.visitbude.info/contact-bude-tourist-information-centre/), The Crescent, Bude, EX23 8LE